mne-tools/mne-python/doc/manual/c_reference.rst

     snapshots are produced as indicated by the ``--tmin`` , ``--tmax`` , and ``--tstep`` options.
-This is useful, *e.g.*, for producing input for scripts merging the individual graphics snapshots into a composite "filmstrip" reprensentation.
+This is useful, *e.g.*, for producing input for scripts merging the individual graphics snapshots into a composite "filmstrip" representation.
     However, such scripts are not yet part of the MNE software.

 ``--bmin <*time/ms*>``